tdsmale/tdsmale.github.io/jung.md

 - Te + Ne: Experimentation.
 Productive + Digressive.
 Detached & Active.
 Ideating Practicality.
 Creating potential by denying structure.
 Adopting pragmatic experimentation.

 ## Hierarchal vs Atomistic

-**Fi + Te: Economical.
-Sincere + Productive.**
-- Using resources in personally-valuable ways.
-- Characterised by resourcefulness, seriousness and individuation.

-**Ti + Fe: Narrational.
-Structural + Expressive.**
-- Guiding audiences to a central truth.
-- Characterised by small talk, flippancy and group membership.

-**Ni + Se: Collapsing.
-Dissociative + Forceful.**
-- Acting in a willful and timely manner.
-- Minimising the negative in life.
-- Brings a weighty, decisive attitude to things.
-- Guided by sinking feelings.
-- Akin to waves crashing against the shore.

-**Si + Ne: Enhancing.
-Relaxed + Digressive.**
-- Enjoying what life has to offer.
-- Maximising the positive in life.
-- Brings an airy, buoyant attitude to things.
-- Guided by imaginative guesswork.
-- Akin to explorers at risk of becoming "untethered".

 **Hierarchal: Relating to others in terms of the social categories they are part of.**
 - Homeostatic: Economical + Enhancement.
 Stabilizing & earnest.
 (Fi/Te/Si/Ne)